lamorak13/check24challenge/README.md

 There are 3 endpoints that can be used to simulate real game events:

 - `curl -X PUT http://localhost:5000/games/:gameId/start` -> starts a game
-- `curl -X PUT http://localhost:5000/games/:gameId/home/score` (or away/score) -> scores a goal for the corresponding team
+- `curl -X PUT http://localhost:5000/games/:gameId/score/home` (or away) -> scores a goal for the corresponding team
 - `curl -X PUT http://localhost:5000/games/:gameId/finish` -> ends the game

 ## Improvements/future features